 The medical industry is currently facing a nursing staff shortage.
 With this trend expected to continue, the potential effects may be significant.
-Fortunately, some steps can be taken to address this issue and mitigate their impact.
+Fortunately, some steps can be taken to address this issue and mitigate its impact.

 In this article, you'll learn more about the current nursing shortage, and more importantly, how medical providers can play a valuable role in providing lasting solutions.

 The nursing profession has long been recognized as a career with relatively good job security and growth opportunities.
 According to employment projections, the registered nurse (RN) workforce is expected to increase by 15% (438,100 jobs) between 2016 and 2026.

 Despite this impressive projected 10-year growth, the nursing profession still appears to be on the verge of a personnel crisis.
 One major reason?
 Even before the current health crisis, there was an unprecedented number of RNs expected to retire over the next several years — as many as 1 million nurses by 2030.
 Based on this information, it’s projected that an additional 203,700 nurses will be needed through 2026 to replace those who are retiring and fill newly created positions.

 Additional reasons have been proposed for the current and future nursing shortage, including:

-- Nursing school enrollment that is not able to grow fast enough nor keep up with future demands for the profession
+- Nursing school enrollment is not able to grow fast enough nor keep up with future demands for the profession

 - A shortage of nursing school faculty, clinical sites, classroom space, and budget allocations, which was responsible for 75,000 qualified applicants being turned away from nursing programs in 2018